kdvolder/spring-blog-2015-03/README.md

 ![run-conf-menu]

-You'll find the "Launch Configuration" for the app we just launched under the "Spring Boot App".
-If you've use the Java Launch Config Editor in Eclipse this should look familiar.
-The 'Main' tab has been replaced with a Spring Boot specific one that has some extra stuff.
-There are too many things here to discuss them all.
-See the [STS 3.6.4 release notes] for more info.
-Let's just do something simple, override the default http port of 8080 to something else.
-The "Override Properties" section makes this easy.
+If you've use the Java Launch Config Editor in Eclipse befor, this should look familiar.
+For a Boot Launch Configuration, the 'Main' tab is a little different and has some extra stuff.
+So let's just do something simple, for example, override the default http port '8080' to something else, like '8888'.
 You probably guessed that this can be done by setting a system property.
+In the 'pure' Java launcher you can set properties via commandline arguments.
 But what, you wonder, is the name of that property exactly "spring.port", "http.port", "spring.server.port"?
-Fortunately the launch config editor provides some basic content assist.
-Just type 'port' and it makes a few suggestions:
+The launch config editor makes this easy.
+The "Overrride Properties" component provides some basic content assist.
+So just type 'port' and it makes a few suggestions:

 ![override-property]

+Select `server.port` add the value you want in the right column and click "Run".

+If you followed the steps exactly upto this point, your launch probably terminates immediately with an exception:

+    Error: Exception thrown by the agent : java.rmi.server.ExportException: Port already in use: 31196; nested exception is: java.net.BindException: Address already in use

+Maybe a bit of a surprise, since we just changed our port didn't we?
+Actually the port conflict here is not from the http port but a JMX port used to enable "Live Bean Graph Support" (I won't discuss this feature in this Blog post, see [STS 3.6.4 release notes]).

+There are a few things we could do to avoid the error.
+We could open the editor again and change the JMX port as well, or we could disable 'Live Bean Support'.
+But probably we don't *really* want to run more than one copy of our app in this scenario.
+So we should just stop the already running instance before launching a new one.
+As this is such a common thing to do, STS provides a [Relaunch] Toolbar Button for just this purpose.
+So click the Button now and the running app is stopped and restarted with the changes you just made to the Launch Config now taking effect.
+If it worked you should now have a `404` error page at http://localhost:8888 instead of 8080.

 [menu-new-starter]:https://raw.githubusercontent.com/kdvolder/spring-blog-2015-03/master/img/menu-new-spring-starter.png
 [new-starter-wizard]:https://raw.githubusercontent.com/kdvolder/spring-blog-2015-03/master/img/new-starter-wizard.png